The HiSET is one of 2 available high school equivalency exams in the U.S. The other option is the GED test.

 The HiSET exam is available in both a paper-based and a computer-based format and can be taken at certified test centers or online, the “HiSET-At-Home” option.

-California, Colorado, Hawaii, Illinois, Indiana, Iowa, Louisiana, Maine, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Wyoming, and Indiana.
+California, Colorado, Georgia, Illinois, Indiana, Iowa, Louisiana, Maine, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, West Virginia, and Wyoming.

 The HiSET is a pretty challenging exam.
 The passing score is set in a way that some 40 percent of high school graduates would not be able to pass the HiSET exam on the first try.